 Skip to main content

-HB vs 2B Pencil Grades Explained: What Bulk Buyers Need to Know
+HB vs 2B Pencil Grades: The Ultimate Guide for Bulk Buyers

 HB, 2B, 4B, 2H — what pencil grades mean, how they affect writing quality, and which grades to specify for school, office, and art bulk orders.